 Steps

-Pour the oil into the pan, add the chopped flavors, Taggiasca olives, rinsed capers to remove excess salt (as the cod is still a bit salty), pine nuts, anchovies, and let it brown slightly.
+Pour the oil into the pan, add the chopped flavors, Taggiasca olives, rinsed capers to remove excess salt (since the cod is still a bit salty), pine nuts, anchovies, and let them brown a little.
 Wash the cod and remove the skin.
-Remove the bones, chop the less attractive parts, and leave some larger pieces.
+Remove the bones, chop the less attractive parts, and leave some slightly larger pieces.
 Sauté for a few minutes and deglaze with white wine.

-Add the tomato sauce thinned with 100 ml of hot water and stir gently to avoid crumbling the fish.
-Cook over low heat for 15 minutes.
-Meanwhile, put the pot with water on the heat, and once it boils, add the malloreddus.
+Add the tomato sauce thinned with 100 ml of hot water and stir gently so as not to crumble the fish.
+Cook on low heat for 15 minutes.
+Meanwhile, put the pot with water on the stove, and when it boils, throw in the malloreddus.
 Add little salt to the water because the sauce is very flavorful.
-Once the pasta is cooked (15 minutes), drain it and season with the sauce.
-Add the grated Pecorino cheese and some chopped parsley leaves.
+Once the pasta is cooked (15 minutes), drain it and dress it with the sauce.
+Add the grated pecorino and a few broken parsley leaves.

-What is the difference between cod, stockfish, and haddock?
-They are all the same fish; haddock is fresh, cod is salted haddock then sun-dried, and stockfish is air-dried haddock without added salt.
-Both cod and stockfish need to be soaked in cold water for a long time before use, to remove the salt for the former and to restore the original texture for the latter.
+It’s always the same fish; fresh cod is called cod, salted and then sun-dried cod is called stockfish, and air-dried cod without added salt is called stockfish.
+Both cod and stockfish need to be soaked in cold water for a long time before use, which removes the salt for the former and restores the original texture for the latter.